CyberSource/cybersource-ios-sdk/README.md

 //Initialize the InAppSDK Gateway and call performPaymentDataEncryption and implement the Delegate.
 InAppSDKGateway * gateway = [InAppSDKGateway sharedInstance];
-result = [gatway performPaymentDataEncryption:transactionObject withDelegate:self];
+result = [gateway performPaymentDataEncryption:transactionObject withDelegate:self];

 if (result)
 {